 .
 The restaurant will temporarily close on November 4 for light interior and kitchen renovations and reopen in early December with a refreshed menu that respects the core of what's made the steakhouse famous since 1922.

 "I found the restaurant's original logo from the 1950s, and I've got Top Coat Sign Co. out there to paint the original logo in 24-carat gold-leaf on both of the doors; it looks gorgeous," Brazell says.
-"That's our big, in-you-face way of saying that we're keeping it The Tenderloin Room and even taking it back to the original logo and branded [dinner] plates with the original logo.
-As for the interior, we're doing a lot in a very short amount of time: all new carpet, chairs, the custom dry-age chamber.
-The showpiece of the room is the big fireplace and I'm wrapping that whole fireplace in mosaic jade tiles."
+"That's our big, in-your-face way of saying that we're keeping it the Tenderloin Room and even taking it back to the original logo and branded [dinner] plates with the original logo.
+As for the interior, we're doing a lot in a very short amount of time: all-new carpet, chairs, the custom dry-age chamber.
+The showpiece of the room is the big fireplace, and I'm wrapping that whole fireplace in mosaic jade tiles."